-You’ve decided to propose to the woman of your dreams.
+You’ve decided to propose to the man or woman of your dreams.

-You’re sure about her but less sure about the engagement ring shopping process.
-While her best friends, your parents, and your friends are helpful it’s time to get some professional help.
+You’re sure about your future spouse, but you’re less sure about the engagement ring shopping process.
+While your lover’s best friends, your parents, and your friends are helpful, you’ll still need professional help.